Have you ever dreamed of being called an international business person?

 1. Making Liquid Soap

 One of most important ingredients in any kitchen is liquid soap.
 It is needed to clean up dishes and other kitchen utensils.
-You do not need GH₵500to being this business and if you are diligent, you could make a fortune any time.
+You do not need GH₵500 to commence this business and if you are diligent, you could make a fortune any time.

 After manufacturing the soap, you will need a graphic designer and a digital marketer to boost your new brand. sharkshive.com will connect you to both of them at a manageable cost.